samuel12sam/BlueLightBlocker/README.md

 # :battery: Batteries Included!
 This version of Blue Light Blocker comes with everything it needs right out of the box!
-You won't need to install additionnal packages or enter commands in your terminal.[*](#ℹ️-installing-the-applet-via-the-applet-window-instead)
+You won't need to install additionnal packages or enter commands in your terminal.[*](#⚡-automatic-installation)

-# :computer: Installation
+# :computer: Manual Installation
+- Download the github repository as a ZIP file

+- Extract the ZIP file

 - Place the `Blue-light-blocker@samuel12sam` folder in `~/.local/share/cinnamon/applets`

 - Open the 'Applets' window, through the 'System Settings' or by right-clicking on any panel and clicking on 'Applets'.